-It’s entirely possible, and legal, to sell a car without a V5C document.
-After all, the vehicle logbook is a record of the registered keeper, not proof of ownership.
-And details can be checked directly from the DVLA database by anyone who has ‘reasonable cause’ as defined by the DVLA itself.
+Most people do not realise that the vehicle logbook is a record of the registered keeper, not proof of ownership.
+Ownership and registered keeper details can be checked directly on the DVLA database by anyone who has ‘reasonable cause’ as defined by the DVLA itself.

-When selling without a V5C, you’ll need to provide a bill of sale which includes all information for the new buyer to apply for a new logbook.
+When selling without a V5C, you’ll need to provide a bill of sale which includes all info for the new buyer to apply for a new logbook.
 That includes:

 - Vehicle make and model